MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/hotel.md

 For example, if the fixed bid is $5 and the multiplier is 1.05, the final bid is $5.25.
 Using the same multiplier, if the percentage bid is 5% and the total room rate is $100, the final bid is $5.25.

 **Update:** Optional.
-To remove an existing default date bid modifier, set this field to "delete_value".
+To remove an existing default date bid multiplier, set this field to "delete_value".

 ## <a name="datetypeselected"></a>DateType Selected
 Adjust the base bid if the user searched for hotels using specific dates.